snowplow-archive/snowplow.github.com/_posts/2014-xx-xx-snowplow-0.9.12-released-with-beta-elasticsearch-support.md

 <h2><a name="help">12.
 Getting help</a></h2>

 Documentation for the Kinesis flow is available on the [wiki][docs].
 If you want help getting set up please [talk to us][talk-to-us].
-This is still only the second version, so if you find a bug, [raise an issue][issues]!
+This is still only our second release on the Kinesis flow, so if do you find a bug, [raise an issue][issues]!

 [kinesis]: http://aws.amazon.com/kinesis/
 [elasticsearch]: http://www.elasticsearch.org/